Andy-Big/MKS-DLP-alter/README.md

 ## 01.10.2020 Updates
 **Added/changed:**
 + Added support for .photon and .cbddlp files.
-+ Added settings for lift height on completion printing.
++ Added settings for the platform lifting height at the end of printing (in Settings menu and in config file).
 + Added file deleting in file preview screen.

 ## 02.10.2020 Updates
 **Added/changed:**
-+ Added Changing parameters during printing - exposure time, elevation and lifting speed, etc.
++ Added changing parameters during printing - exposure time, elevation and lifting speed, etc.

+## 03.10.2020 Updates
+**Added/changed:**
++ Added total printer on time counter.
+* Fixed several errors that appeared when compiling with maximum optimization.
+* Fixed a bug due to which the acceleration settings were not applied without rebooting.
+* Fixed bug in implementation of low-level functions for FatFS in SPI-flash.
+* Fixed work of the firmware together with the original bootloader.
+* Fixed reading of configuration files when they start with an encoding identifier (UTF-8 Big Endian or Little Endian).
+* Runtime counters are saved every 60 minutes.

+## 05.10.2020 Updates
+**Added/changed:**
+* Fixed errors with antialiasing in .cbddlp and .photon files with version 3.

 **To do in the near future:**
 1. Upgradeable bootloader and firmware.
 1. Touch panel calibration.
-1. Total printer on time counter.
-1. Time counters reset.
+1. Runtime counters reset.
+1. Lifting platform request after Z=0 setting.
-1.
+1. External clock DS3231 support.